Red-Portal/ray-awesome-papers/README.md

         * Bast, Hannah.
 [Ph.D.
 Thesis](http://ad.informatik.uni-freiburg.de/files/phd-thesis-hannah-bast.pdf/view?set_language=en), 2000

 * Solnik, Benjamin, et al. [**"Bayesian Optimization for a Better Dessert."**](https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/46507.pdf) (2017).
-    * *Bayesian optimization (BO) can be applied to objective functions that we're previously unimagineable to optimize.
-This is a very interesting exmaple where BO optimizes the 'utility function' of cookie eaters.
-Human utility is obviously not differentiable and extremly noisy.
-Despite these difficulties, BO was able to find an optimal (tasty) cookie a recipe*
+    * *Bayesian optimization (BO) can be applied to objective functions that were previously unimagineable to optimize.
+This is a very interesting example where BO optimizes the 'utility function' of cookie eaters.
+Human utility is obviously not differentiable and notoriously noisy.
+Despite these difficulties, BO was able to find an optimal (tasty) cookie recipe*